twarmboe/s3_accessibility/README.md

 Gyro Off Button
  - Enable if you wish to hold y to disable gyro (ratcheting), y will still work normally if you press and release it within a certain window.
- - The length of the window in ms can be set (defaults to 200)
+ - The length of the window in ms can be set (defaults to 200).
+ - If using a playstation controller, you may wish to have touchpad touches disable gyro instead.

 Gyro Axis
 - Adaptive (yaw + roll based on how you hold the controller, this is most similar to how Splatoon handles gyro natively)